hyperads/android-sdk/docs/_interstitial.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
+Put the HyperADXSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
 Add it to dependencies in build.grandle file.
 Also you need to add google play services.

 ```groove
 dependencies {